ericmc21/doc_assistant_project/WRITEUP.md

 **Intent classification as the entry point.** Every message passes through `classify_intent` first (`agent.py:93`).
 The node calls `llm.with_structured_output(UserIntent)`, forcing the model to return a typed Pydantic object with `intent_type`, `confidence`, and `reasoning`.
 The `should_continue` router (`agent.py:244`) reads `state["next_step"]` and branches to one of three specialist nodes.
 Unknown intents fall back to `qa_agent`.

-**Why three separate agents rather than one?** Each intent type gets its own system prompt in `prompts.py`, tuned to the task:
+**Three specialist agents, one per intent.** Each intent type gets its own system prompt in `prompts.py`, tuned to the task:
 - `QA_SYSTEM_PROMPT` — emphasizes source citation and precision.
 - `SUMMARIZATION_SYSTEM_PROMPT` — emphasizes structure and key-point extraction.
 - `CALCULATION_SYSTEM_PROMPT` — mandates use of the `calculator` tool for every arithmetic step, preventing the model from computing mentally and producing unverifiable results.

 Each specialist node calls `invoke_react_agent` (`agent.py:71`), which creates a `create_react_agent` instance with the task-specific Pydantic schema passed as `response_format`.
-This guarantees the agent's final answer is structured, not free-form text.
+The agent's final answer comes back as a typed object, not free-form text.

+One thing worth noting: `tools_used` in the state accumulates tool calls from prior turns because `result["messages"]` from `create_react_agent` includes the full chat history passed in as input.
+It's a known quirk of how LangGraph's `MessagesState` merges the initial messages with newly generated ones.

-**All paths converge at `update_memory`.** After any specialist agent completes, the graph always runs `update_memory` before ending.
-This ensures the conversation summary and active document list are refreshed on every turn, regardless of which path was taken.
+**All paths converge at `update_memory`.** After any specialist agent completes, the graph always runs `update_memory` before ending — conversation summary and active document list get refreshed on every turn, regardless of which path was taken.

 **Tool set.** Four tools are registered in `tools.py`: